 Juan de Fuca Provincial Park is located near the community of Port Renfrew and north of the community of Sooke on the west coast of Vancouver Island, British Columbia, Canada.
 The rainforest and waterfront park is 1,528 hectares of forested hiking trails, rocky cliffs and sandy beaches.

 China Beach and Sombrio Beach are day use areas located in the park.
-Plenty of opportunity for beautiful marine scenery and... possibly, a wildlife sighting.
 There are picnic areas and pit toilets.
-The beaches are covered in sand and both link up to the backpacking Juan de Fuca Trail.
 China Beach is the southern trailhead to the trail and is accessible by a vehicle.
-Their is a campground onsite.
+Their is a campground on site.

-The Juan de Fuca Marine Trail in the park is a 47 kilometre backpacking trail that explores the forest and coastline.
+The Juan de Fuca Marine Trail in the park is a 47 kilometre backpacking trail.
 There are four trailheads accessing the route - China Beach (south trailhead), Sombrio Beach, Parkinson Creek and Botanical Beach (north Trailhead).
 It can take from 3 - 5 days to enjoy.

 The route explores kilometres of thick forests climbing up and over rock cliffs and then back down into sandy beaches.
-There are suspension bridges, climbing ladders and sometimes rope to aid backpackers along the route.
-Two of the more unique spots to stop for views include the Loss Creek Suspension Bridge and the Minute Creek Suspension Bridge.
+There are climbing ladders and sometimes rope to aid backpackers along the route and some suspension bridges like the Loss Creek Suspension Bridge and the Minute Creek Suspension Bridge.

 Camping is permitted at China Beach, Sombrio Beach and Parkinson Creek access points to the trail.
 Beach camping when backpacking along the trail are at Mystic Beach, Bear Beach, China Beach and Sombrio Beach.
 Forest camping is at Little Kuitsche Creek and Payzant Creek.